Guimoye/cwac-wakeful/README.markdown

 `WakefulIntentService` attempts to combat this by combining the ease of `IntentService` with a partial `WakeLock`.

-This is available from [the Android Parcel Project](http://andparcel.com) as the `cwac-wakeful` parcel, or as a JAR file from the downloads area of this GitHub repo.
+This is available as a JAR file from the downloads area of this GitHub repo.
+The project itself is set up as an Android library project, in case you wish to use the source code in that fashion.

 Usage
 -----